 - Insect Repellant is free in all parks, but you might prefer to bring your own.

 - First aid kit.
 You are unlikely to need this & everything you could need is available for free at the park first aid.

 - Umbrella.
 When it rains in Orlando, you need to take shelter.

 - Games, bubbles, towels, books, lip balm, park map, paper copies of your reservations & the several thousand other things you will see suggested on other blogs.

 - Also, the following items are restricted at Walt Disney World.
 So you better not pack them!

-To make sure you are prepared, make a list of what you need, e.g., camera, face masks, poncho.
+To ensure you are prepared, list what you need, e.g., a camera, face mask, and poncho.
 Pack your bag the night before and recheck it in the morning.
-Assess at the end of the day, whether you were carrying unnecessary items or whether essential things were missing.
+Reassess, at the end of the day, whether you were carrying unnecessary items or whether essential things were missing.

 If you should need anything you have not packed urgently, do not return to your resort.
 Speak to guest services or any cast member who will direct you to where you can obtain the item.
-It is highly unlikely there will be anything you can’t get in the park.
+It is doubtful there will be anything you can’t get in the park.

 What you take into the park is very much a personal decision.
-However, remember that everything in your Walt Disney World Park Bag you do need to carry.
-Do you really need bubbles?
+However, remember you must carry, all day, everything in your Walt Disney World Park Bag.
+Do you need bubbles?

-Our Summer 2020 Guide to Walt Disney World for Beginners is a great starting place to start planning your vacation.
-It includes all the latest information and planning tips as the resort reopens.
+Our 2023 Guide to Walt Disney World for Beginners is a great starting place to plan your vacation.
+It includes all the latest information and planning tips.